pnilssson/se.gymonline.GymOnline/README.md

 # Gym Online
 GymOnline REST API

-Gym Online is a program we used to make an api with the use of JPA, Java-RX and Wildfly.
+Gym Online is a program we used to make an api with the use of JPA, JAX-RS and Wildfly.

 ## Wildfly